Continental Army Encampment

 Discover the life of a Revolutionary War solider

 The life of a Revolutionary War soldier is vividly portrayed in a re-created Continental Army encampment.
-Historical interpreters describe and depict daily routines of American soldiers during the last year of the war, with demonstrations of military drills, musket and artillery firing, 18th-century surgical and medical practices, and the role of the quartermaster in managing troop supplies.
+Historical interpreters describe and depict daily routines of American soldiers, with demonstrations of military drills, musket and artillery firing, 18th-century surgical and medical practices, and the role of the quartermaster in managing troop supplies.

 Explore the soldiers’ tents, try on a military coat, and join in periodic wooden-musket drills.
 Visitors also may be recruited to join an artillery crew to learn the steps to prepare a battalion gun or mortar for firing.
 Historical interpreters present daily flintlock musket demonstrations in the encampment.

-The encampment represents two companies of soldiers – one quarter of a regiment.
-The setting includes a dozen soldiers’ tents, an office for an adjutant or secretary, two captains’ quarters and an earthen “kitchen” for one company.
-There are several regimental features – quarters for a colonel, surgeon and quartermaster – and a women’s area with makeshift shelters.
+The encampment represents a portion of an American regiment and includes soldiers’ tents and quarters for officers, a surgeon and the quartermaster, an earthen “kitchen,” and a women’s area with a makeshift shelter.
 Women who followed the army were related to soldiers and earned wages by performing domestic chores such as laundry.